CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Another problem related to data minimization is the neglect of data protection impact assessments by many companies and organizations.
 According to Article 35 GDPR, data protection impact assessments are mandatory in certain cases to assess potential risks to the rights and freedoms of data subjects.
 Despite this requirement, many companies show neglect of this obligation, leading to insufficient consideration of data protection risks.

-This constitutes a violation of the GDPR and poses risks to the privacy of data subjects.
+This constitutes a violation of the GDPR and carries risks for the privacy of data subjects.
 To counteract this problem, it is important that companies take the implementation of data protection impact assessments seriously and ensure that potential risks are adequately assessed.
 This requires a precise analysis of the planned data processing activities as well as an assessment of possible impacts on the privacy of data subjects.

 Furthermore, companies must ensure that they take appropriate measures for risk minimization and, if necessary, consult the data protection authority.
 Only through consistent implementation of data protection impact assessments can companies identify potential risks early and react appropriately.